 Marie joined Muskegon Area First as the Finance Director in 2020.
 She is in a shared position with the Muskegon Lakeshore Chamber of which she has been there for over 9 years.
 Marie earned her Bachelor’s Degree in Accounting at Baker College in Muskegon and has 40 years of experience.

 In her free time, Marie is a part of the Lake Michigan Clipper Cup Sail Race Committee.
 She enjoys boating, reading, and is an avid “foodie.”

-Kelsey Rhoda has been a PTAC Procurement Counselor since October 2019.
+Kelsey Rhoda has been the program Director since December 2021 and a PTAC Procurement Counselor since October 2019.
 Kelsey’s passion for systems and working with others has lead her to thrive in highly-dynamic, team-based environments.
-Kelsey thrives under pressure and appreciates being able to utilize her expertise in systems, and organizing to conduct a successful team-oriented office environment.
-Kelsey’s experience and education with customer service, project management, and administration have lead her to the career path of being a PTAC Counselor, providing assistance to the business community interested in government contracting.
+Kelsey thrives under pressure and appreciates being able to utilize her expertise in systems and organizing to conduct a successful team-oriented office environment.
+Kelsey’s experience and education with customer service, project management, and administration have lead her to the career path of being the PTAC Director, providing assistance to the business community interested in government contracting.

 Kelsey graduated from Davenport University with an Associates in Business and a Bachelor’s of Science Degree in Healthcare Administration.
 Kelsey has started course-work to fulfill the Association of Procurement Technical Assistance Centers (APTAC’s) highest level of certification, the Certified Procurement Professional (CPP).
 Kelsey is taking classes from the Defense Acquisition University and Govology.

 Kelsey is a member of APTAC, a national organization for members of PTACs nationwide, and the PTACs of MI, Inc., a Michigan member-driven organization for professional development.
 She is also a member of the National Contract Management Association (NCMA).